 Each new Arbuckle’s outlet proved an immediate success.
 Franchise outlets were opened from 1991, which allowed the chain to rapidly expand to 22 restaurants by 1995.
 Arbuckle’s was the largest American-style restaurant chain in the UK by 1997, with 42 outlets.

 Arbuckle’s, with its focus on beefburgers and steaks, was hit hard when a BSE-epidemic struck Britain in 1996.
 70 percent of its sales had been burgers.
 Pete Shotton sold his majority stake in the business to the turnaround experts, Alchemy Partners, for £5 million.

 Arbuckle’s peaked with 58 restaurants by 1999.
 “Fatty” was dropped from the name in 2000-2001 in order to appeal to health-conscious diners.

 The brand and ten outlets were acquired by the Noble House Group, headed by investor Robert Breare (1953 – 2013), for a rumoured £1 million.
-Breare was charismatic; a shambolic, hyperactive and disorganised man, who enjoyed living the good life.
-He was skilled at acquiring companies, but not so good at managing them.
+Breare was charismatic; a hyperactive, shambolic and disorganised man, who enjoyed living the good life.
+He was adept at acquiring companies, but not so skilled at managing them.

 The ten outlets were closed down in 2006.
-Two former managers acquired the rights to the name and opened a revamped Arbuckle’s at Downham Market in Norfolk in 2008.
+Two former managers acquired the rights to the name and opened a revamped Arbuckle’s at Downham Market in Norfolk from 2008.